cleitonsouza01/trade/docs/api/trade.operation.md

     - Positive quantities represent a purchase.
     - Negative quantities represent a sale.
 + price: The raw unitary price of the asset being traded.
-+ comissions: A dict of discounts.
++ fixed_comissions: A dict of discounts.
 String keys and float values representing the name of the discounts and the values to be deducted from the operation.
-+ taxes: A dict of fees. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
-Fee values are always represented as a percentage.
-Fees are applied based on the volume of the operation.
++ commission_rates: A dict of rates. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
+Rate values are always represented as a percentage.
+Rates are applied based on the volume of the operation.

 ### Properties: